 17. What if I enroll in the UPHI but I don’t use it, isn’t it a waste of money?
 Can I be reimbursed?

 Getting health insurance is about managing the risk of having to pay large sums of money for medical care if a health emergency occurs in your household.
 Unfortunately, as is the case with all insurances, you cannot be reimbursed for the premium fee you paid for the UPHI, even if you have not needed health insurance in the coverage period.

-All booklet premium fees must either be paid electronically with your bank card or you must present a proof of payment of your fees at the Pishkan centre.
+All insurance fees payment must either be paid electronically with your bank card or you must present a proof of payment of your fees at the Pishkan center.
 Do not pay your insurance premium in cash under any circumstance.
-However, the administrative fees can be paid in cash at Pishkhan centres.
+However, the administrative fees can be paid in cash at Pishkhan centers.

 Please note: There are fraudulent persons and groups who may contact refugees, promising health insurance.
 They often issue insurance cards that do not have any photos or hologram stamps.
 These cards are not valid and will not provide you with health insurance – they are fake.
 To avoid these scams, make sure that you approach your local Pishkhan centres to enroll in the UPHI.
 If you see persons advertising health insurance that seems fraudulent, please report it to UNHCR.

 You can report any fraud and/or complaints, as well as give us feedback, via one of the methods mentioned below: